*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 - Always Use a high-quality spring water

-- Cover your tea while steeping for best results
+- Cover your tea while steeping for the best results

-For just pure drinkability it’s tough to beat the Meyer Lemon Green Tea(*affiliate link) from the Art of Tea. they really taken a great green tea at the base of this and blend and then added some very interesting and unique flavors that really complement the grassy green tea.
+For just pure drinkability it’s tough to beat the Meyer Lemon Green Tea(*affiliate link) from the Art of Tea. they really took a great green tea at the base of this blend and then added some very interesting and unique flavors that really complement the grassy green tea.

 It also makes a fantastic Iced Green Tea.
 You can Brew some and then store it for later and have a really refreshing tropical summertime drink anytime you want one.

 Buddha Teas – Organic Lemongrass Green Tea

 Our old friend Buddha Teas makes its first of 2 appearances on our tropical tea list.
 While this might not be as blatantly tropical as some of the other teas on our list I think it earns a place with its lovely citrus flavor on top of the wonderful green tea taste.
 Their Lemongrass Green Tea does not disappoint on any level, in my opinion.

 The Taste And Aroma Of Organic Lemongrass Green Tea

 The flavor of this green tea is a classic example of you getting exactly what you expect.
 There are really no surprises with this lemongrass green tea.
 You get the flavor of the lemongrass and you get the flavor of the green tea and you don’t get anything else.
 It makes for a very simple but very elegant flavor profile.